-After 40 years, Birmingham Central Library is to close to the public on 29 June ahead of the opening of a new library.
+After 40 years, Birmingham Central Library closed to the public on 29 June 2013, ahead of the opening of a new £190m library.

-The current library officially opened in 1974 and was once described by Prince Charles as looking like "a place where books are incinerated, not kept".
+The old library officially opened in 1974 and was once described by Prince Charles as looking like "a place where books are incinerated, not kept".

-Three libraries have stood on the site since 1865 and the demolition of the current building will make way for the Paradise Circus development.
+Three libraries have stood on the site since 1865.
+Now, demolition work has begun to make way for the Paradise Circus development.

-The new library in Centenary Square has been designed by Dutch architects Mecanoo and is set to open on 3 September.
+The new library in Centenary Square was designed by Dutch architects Mecanoo and opened on 3 September 2013.

 September 1865 - Birmingham's first public library opened to great acclaim